 In Colorado, it is a criminal offense to use another person’s personal or financial identifying information to obtain anything of value.
 This includes using another person’s identity to commit credit card fraud.
-Identity theft is a class 4 felony in Colorado.
-Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.
+Identity theft can be a felony or a misdemeanor.

 4.2.
 Theft/Larceny C.R.S.
 18-4-401

 A person who purchases any personal property on credit, and before paying for it, sells or disposes of the property with the intent to defraud commits a class 2 misdemeanor.
-Purchase on credit to defraud per CRS 18-5-207 is punishable by 3 to 12 months in jail and a fine of up to $1,000.
+Purchase on credit to defraud per CRS 18-5-207 is punishable by up to 120 days in jail and/or up to $750.

 Call us for help…

 If you have been accused of credit card fraud, please contact us at Colorado Legal Defense Group.
 Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with criminal fraud offenses.
 We are among the best Colorado criminal defense attorneys to call.
-Contact us today for a free consultation by phone or in-person or in our Denver law office.
+Contact us today.

 Arrested in California?
 Go to our article on California credit card fraud law.